Fasci Femminili

+History and organization

 Its purpose was to instruct women in their role according to fascist ideology.
 The FF met some hostility from male members of the party.
-When it was formally created in 1920, having then informally excisted since 1919, it was almost unique, since other Italian political parties did not include women in their partiers.
+When it was formally created in 1920, having then informally existed since 1919, it was almost unique, since other Italian political parties did not include women in their partiers.
 It was reorganized to become a voluntary mass organization in 1929.
 In practice, the majority of their work was charitable and social work, which was used to instruct women in the ideology of the party and to give the party good publicity.

 During the 1920s, the women active within the Fascist Party were mostly educated, middle-class women.
 Girls were included by the creation of youth groups for girls, separated by age class, such as the Piccole Italiane (for girls age 8–12) and the Giovani Italiane (13–18).

-In 1925, the section Opera Nazionale Maternità ed Infanzia (OMNI) was created to support married mothers and children, which was essentially a charity organization managed by the FF-women.
+In 1925, the section Opera Nazionale Maternità ed Infanzia (ONMI) was created to support married mothers and children, which was essentially a charity organization managed by the FF-women.

 The Massaie Rurali (MR) was founded in 1933 and the Sezione Operaie e Lavoranti a Domicilio (Section for Female Laborers and Home-workers or SOLD) in 1937, both intended to include rural and urban working-class women respectively within the PNF.
 The FF had 750.000 members in 1939.

 All these groups were formally sections of the FF.

+Activities and ideology

+Initially, Fascism had an ambivalent view on women's position, and Mussolini promised the leader of the Fascist women, Elisa Majer Rizzioli, to introduce women's suffrage.

+However, he only introduced municipal suffrage and then abolished free elections altogether, making also the municipal suffrage meaningless.

+After an unsuccessful attempt of the Fascist women to become autonomous in 1924, they were efficiently deprived of all real political influence within the party: after 1930, the Fascist women organizations did not even have a leader, the leadership post of the Fasci Femminili being first left vacant, and from 1937 divided between several people.

+The role of women in Fascist ideology was foremost to demonstrate her patriotism and supporting her country by giving birth to children which she would raise to become soldiers or mothers who in turn would support expansionism.
+While girls were not banned from studying, the cost for women students were raised to discourage it; and while women were not banned from working, certain restrictions were introduced to prevent women from being placed in authority over men in the professional life, such as banning women from certain leadarship positions in the educational system which could have given them authority over male colleagues.